SmoochyPit/Warp-Pads-Rewrite/README.md

 Warp Pads follows the Minecraft Datapacks [Official Conventions and Style](https://mc-datapacks.github.io/en/) as well as [Smithed Conventions](https://wiki.smithed.dev/conventions) to ensure compatibility with other certified data packs.

+### Warning:

+Warp Pads force-load the chunk they are in.
+This can cause overhead at large scales and can be used by players for unintended purposes.
+If you are a server owner or an advanced player, please consider this behavior before installing.

 ## About

 ### Features